isbeorn/nina.docs/docs/sequencer/advanced/simpletoadvanced.md

 The goal here is to get exposures of each filter for having usable color data and to autofocus after the filter change when the batch of exposures is completed.
 Furthermore the number of exposures are added based on the estimated duration to fully fill the night.
 This approach however has some downsides, which we want to fix utilizing the advanced sequencer step by step.
 (For simplicity the AF after HFR or other conditions is ignored, as this is dependent on the current night's conditions and not a problem of the general setup)

-* Problem 1: Repeating yourself - The rows 5-9 repeat the same thing that row 1-4 already defined
+* Problem 1: Repeating yourself - The rows 5-9 repeat the same thing that row 1-4 have already defined
 * Problem 2: The estimation could be off - most likely it will take longer - so you will end up with uneven amount of exposures as the last exposures will be unusable.
 Additionally you have to fiddle around with the amount of exposures to fill the night.
 * Problem 3: Clouds could roll in or sky conditions could worsen, resulting in further subs to be bad and having an uneven amount of good exposures
 * Problem 4: Autofocus runs are required when changing to the next filter, taking up some imaging time (7x after the initial one)